-Effects will be temporary as the seismic vessel traverses each survey line, and fish are expected to move away as the airgun array approaches.
-As described above, behavioural responses in the key indicator demersal and pelagic fish species (red emperor, Rankin cod, goldband snapper, blue-spotted emperor, ruby snapper and Spanish mackerel) will be limited to distances of a few tens or at most hundreds of metres from the operating seismic source.
+Effects will be temporary as the seismic vessel traverses each survey line, and fish may move away as the airgun array approaches.
+As described above, significant behavioural responses in the key indicator demersal fish species (red emperor, rankin cod, goldband snapper, blue-spotted emperor and ruby snapper) will be limited to distances of a few tens or hundreds of metres from the operating seismic source.